HenselForCongress/.github/profile/README.md

 An app that interacts with Sunbeam to stage data before submitting it to the FEC, essentially an improved version of FECFile without reliance on Microsoft.

 ### [Jack](https://github.com/HenselForCongress/jack)
-A custom app designed to help manage the signatures needed to access the ballot.
+An app designed to help manage the signatures needed to access the ballot.
 Now that the campaign is on the ballot, this project is depricated.

 ## License